ChristopherA/Lists-of-High-Signal-Low-Noise-Links/#LocationPrivacy #ContractTracing #PublicHealthVsPrivacy #COVID19.md

   * Retrieved from https://www.telegraph.co.uk/news/2020/03/29/germany-will-issue-coronavirus-antibody-certificates-allow-quarantined/.
   > KEYQUOTE: German researchers plan to introduce coronavirus ‘immunity certificates’ to facilitate a proper transition into post-lockdown life, as Chancellor Angela Merkel’s handling of the crisis has led to a boost in the polls.

 **This white paper suggests 20-30 year olds could re-enter the economy.
-If such a move takes place it's inevitable that this population would need some sort of immunity credential to further particpate/support elderly populations still under lockdown:
+If such a move takes place it's inevitable that this population would need some sort of immunity credential to further participate/support elderly populations still under lockdown:

 * Oswald, Andrew; Powdthavee, Nattavudh (2020, April).
 The Case for Releasing the Young from Lockdown: A Briefing Paper for Policymakers [#Regulations, Whitepaper].
   * Retrieved from https://www.andrewoswald.com/docs/newFinalCOVIDpaper-on-releasing-the-young-OswaldPowdthavee2020(1).pdf.
-  > KEYQUOTE: The paper argues that a youngworkforce release of this kind would lead to substantial economic and societal benefits without enormous health costs to the country.
+  > KEYQUOTE: The paper argues that a young workforce release of this kind would lead to substantial economic and societal benefits without enormous health costs to the country.
 In this way, the nation might begin to move forward in the footsteps of the young.
 The paper’s key concept could in principle be implemented in other countries.

 # Law, Policy & Regulations
 *(Most recent first)*

-**Governments today are taking legitimate emergency measures to track & manage public heath, in particular in this #COVID19 crisis.
+**Governments today are taking legitimate emergency measures to track & manage public health, in particular in this #COVID19 crisis.
 We need to balance this public good vs. risks of loss of human rights in the future.
 We can do this!**

 * McDonald, Sean (2020, March 30).
 The Digital Response to the Outbreak of COVID-19 [#Opinion, Centre for International Governance Innovation].
   * Retrieved from https://www.cigionline.org/articles/digital-response-outbreak-covid-19.